MrAtiF/cinderella/README.md

 ### How to compile:

-1. Add your working CSS in the correct folder.
+1. Add your working CSS file(s) in the correct folder.
 2. Run `gulp legacy` or `gulp new` to compile into `tg-compiled-css` folder.
 3. Open the compiled CSS file, copy the code and paste in Hubspot.